antimof/UxPlay/README.md

 If your mirror window has no title showing, the "ZOOMFIX" will not work.
 The window is created by GStreamer, using a  videosink that the default "autovideosink" has chosen for you.
 Maybe an unusual videosink was chosen.
 Fix: use the -vs option to make your own choice of videosink:
 "-vs xvimagesink" or "-vs ximagesink" will create windows with titles on displays managed by X11.
+Note that ZOOMFIX is a fix for a problem specific to X11 windows (or possibly other window types (Wayland ?) in an X11-compatibility mode).
+Non-X11 windows (such as OpenGL windows created by the videosink glimagesink) may be visible on Zoom without any fix (note that glimagesink has some problems, and may or may not work on your system).

 #  **Usage:**